ethereum/ethereum-org-website/src/content/developers/docs/storage/index.md

 ### Consensus

-Most of these tools have their own version of a [consensus mechanism](/developers/docs/consensus-mechanisms/) but generally they are based on either [Proof of Work (PoW)](/developers/docs/consensus-mechanisms/pow/) or [Proof of Stake (PoS)](/developers/docs/consensus-mechanisms/pos/).
+Most of these tools have their own version of a [consensus mechanism](/developers/docs/consensus-mechanisms/) but generally they are based on either [proof-of-work (PoW)](/developers/docs/consensus-mechanisms/pow/) or [proof-of-stake (PoS)](/developers/docs/consensus-mechanisms/pos/).

 PoW based:
 - Skynet